-- a.
-Secretary of Energy. - (1) Provides full cooperation with the Board, including ready access to Department facilities, personnel, and information (see subparagraph 2a). - (2) Responds to Board recommendations in accordance with the Board's enabling statute (see subparagraph 2a). - (3) Provides the Board with implementation plans for each accepted recommendation and approves any subsequent plan changes that may be necessary (see subparagraph 2a). - (4) Provides annual reports to Congress concerning Board-related activities of the Department (see subparagraph 2a). - b.
-Under Secretary of Energy. - (1) Ensures Board issues are properly addressed within the Department. - (2) Achieves consensus among affected parties and resolves disagreements within the Department on Board-related activities, as escalated by lower levels of line management. - (3) Resolves any disagreements regarding designation of a cognizant Secretarial Officer to respond to a Board recommendation or other correspondence.
+- Secretary of Energy. a. - (1) Provides full cooperation with the Board, including ready access to Departmental facilities, personnel, and information (see subparagraph 2a). - (2) Responds to Board recommendations in accordance with the Board's enabling statute (see subparagraph 2a). - (3) Provides the Board with implementation plans for each accepted recommendation and approves any subsequent plan changes (see subparagraph 2a). - Provides annual reports to Congress concerning Board-related activities of the (4) Department (see subparagraph 2a).

-c.
+b.
+Deputy Secretary of Energy.

+(1) Ensures Board issues are properly addressed within the Department.
+I-4 DOE M 140.1-1B 3-30-01 c.
 Secretarial Officers.